MatthewCQSZ/transfer-drl/README.md

 2. time/total_timesteps

 Below is an example terminal command that ran the transfer metric plotter with data from our block lifting task with and without using reward shaping.
+For every run of the transfer metric plotter, the transfer metrics will be printed to the terminal and saved in a csv file named transfer_metrics.csv in the [/transfer_metrics_log](transfer_metrics_log) directory.

 ```
 python transfer_metric_plotter.py --no_transfer_logdir ./report_log/default_log_Nov17_lift_noshaping/Lift_Panda_SEED69/SAC/ --transfer_logdir ./report_log/default_log_Nov25_Lift_vanilla_sac/BaseLift_Panda_SEED69/SAC/ --smooth 4 --sample_count 1140000 --threshold 350